forestryio/jekyll-menus/README.md

   url: url
 ```

-***It should be noted that _data/menu.yml and _data/menus.yml are both read
-and merged, so you can have one, or both... we won't judge you if you happen
-to use both of these files at once, it's your choice!***
+***It should be noted that _data/menus.yml are both read and merged, so you can have one, or both... we won't judge you if you happen to use both of these files at once, it's your choice!***

 ### Adding menu items to menu items